Science & Tech

 TheStreet

-Fifty years ago, people would have laughed if you told them it would soon be possible to find love through a screen.
+Fifty years ago, you would have been met with a bemused look if you told people it would soon be possible to find love through a screen.
 The same way Bill Gates was judged when he first introduced the concept of the internet to the world.
 People believed it was a fad.

 While the concept was initially stigmatised – likely to be down to the fear of the unknown – dating apps and social media now hold the key to 80 per cent of the modern dating scene.
 It's almost become a rarity for someone to have met their beau organically, whether that be in a bar, at work, at church or through mutual friends.